Barcelona Reportedly Prepare Move for Inter Milan Defender Milan Skriniar

 Barcelona are reportedly readying a summer move for Inter Milan centre-back Milan Skriniar, who has also been linked with both Manchester United and Manchester City.

-According to Fabrizio Romano of Calciomercato, Barca scouts have watched Skriniar on several occasions, and the 23-year-old could be open to a move to the Camp Nou should an offer arrive.
+According to Fabrizio Romano of Calciomercato.com, Barca scouts have watched Skriniar on several occasions, and the 23-year-old could be open to a move to the Camp Nou should an offer arrive.

 In anticipation of potentially losing Skriniar, Inter are looking to get Miranda tied to a new deal so they are not left short of options at the back.

-Slovakia international Skriniar has only been at Inter for one season having moved to the San Siro last summer from Sampdoria, penning a five-year contract.
+The Slovakia international has only been at Inter for one season, having moved to the San Siro last summer from Sampdoria, penning a five-year contract.

-He has already made himself one of the Nerazzurri's most important players and played every minute of their 2017-18 Serie A campaign as they finished fourth in the Italian top flight.
+He has since become one of the Nerazzurri's most important players and played every minute of their 2017-18 Serie A campaign as they finished fourth in the Italian top flight.

 OptaPaolo @OptaPaolo